CartoDB/cartodb/doc/API.md

     http://libs.cartocdn.com/cartodb.js/v2/2.0.11/themes/css/cartodb.css
 ```

 ### API

-This reference reflects CartoDB.js 2.0.11.
-It is intended for developers that need to know all methods available on the library.
+The documentation below reflects CartoDB.js for the 2.0.x library versions.
+For major changes in the library we will update the documentation here.
+This documentation is meant to help developers find specific methods for using the CartoDB.js library.
 For any questions regarding the usage of the library or for problems with the documentation please contact us at support@cartodb.com

 ##### cartodb.createLayer(map, layerSource [, options] [, callback])